triilman25/evaluation-machine-for-classification-models/README.md

 ```
 second, create `build` directory (more simple by using IDE like clion for the rest tutorial) on the same hierarchy with the `main` file or Cmake list file.

-the last, got to the build directory, configure and build application by using command bellow:
+the last, get to the build directory, configure and build application by using command bellow:

 ```bash
 cmake ..